manavsehgal/opentheme/_posts/blog/2014-12-15-content-strategy-for-startup-websites.md

 Eases pull requests for content, when you are collaborating with the community.

 You can view [OpenTheme embed YAML file on GitHub](https://github.com/open-start/opentheme/blob/master/_data/embeds.yml).

+This structure can be further "relaxed" by handling default behaviour in the respective views.
+This way only minimal number values are specified for each document (record).